cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 The most likely candidate for a coverage visualization is the [lcov](http://ltp.sourceforge.net/coverage/lcov.php) project.
 A secondary option is [coveralls](https://coveralls.io/), which is free for open source projects.

+An alternative to lcov is [gcovr](http://gcovr.com/).
+It seems to provide similar functionality, but is written in python.
 <link to chaiscript example of using it>

 ### GCC/Clang Sanitizers